 On October 26, 2011 the State Council of China approved a new tax rule to launch the value-added tax reform pilot program in Shanghai on January 1, 2012.
-On November 16, 2011, the Ministry of Finance of China and the State Administration of Taxation of China jointly issued the Circular on the Pilot Program for the Collection of Value Added-Tax Instead of Business Tax, or Circular 110, and the Circular on the Pilot Program for the Collection of Value Added-Tax Instead of Business Tax, or Circular 110, and the Circular on the Pilot Program for the Collection of Value Added-Tax Instead of Business Tax, or Circular 110, and the Circular on the Pilot Program for the Collection of Value Added-Tax Instead of Business Tax in Transportation and Certain Modern Service Sectors in Shanghai, or Circular 111, to provide specific implementation rules for the pilot program, which became effective on January 1, 2012.
+On November 16, 2011, the Ministry of Finance of China and the State Administration of Taxation of China jointly issued the Circular on the Pilot Program for the Collection of Value Added-Tax Instead of Business Tax, or Circular 110, and the Circular on the Pilot Program for the Collection of Value Added-Tax Instead of Business Tax in Transportation and Certain Modern Service Sectors in Shanghai, or Circular 111, to provide specific implementation rules for the pilot program, which became effective on January 1, 2012.
 As part of a tax replacement policy, Circular 110 and Circular 111 allow companies in the traffic and transport sector and certain modern service sectors in Shanghai to switch from being a business tax payer to being a value-added tax payer.
 Starting from January 1, 2012, a 17% value-added tax rate will apply to the movable property leasing sector, an 11% rate to the traffic and transport sector and a 6% rate to sectors related to research and development, technological services, culture, logistics and consultation.
 Value-added tax payers can deduct expenses incurred in providing the relevant services from the taxable income.
 On August 1, 2012, the pilot program started to extend to another eight provinces and cities, including Jiangsu Province.
 HanTing Technology (Suzhou) Co., Ltd., one of our major subsidiaries located in Jiangsu Province, has been subject to this new value-added tax reform pilot program since October 2012.
 Commencing August 1, 2013, the pilot program expanded to all regions in the PRC.
 Our other subsidiaries may also be subject to the pilot program as a result.
-As the pilot program is
+As the pilot program is still in a trial phase, its impact on our future operation is uncertain.